trngdothuy/GitHomeworkTest/README.md

 Finally, you'll need to get others to review your work!
 You can do this by creating a **pull request**!

-To learn more about **pull requests** and how to create one, please use this guide 👉 https://curriculum.codeyourfuture.io/guides/create-a-pull-request
+To learn more about **pull requests** and how to create one, please use this guide from Code Your Future👉 https://curriculum.codeyourfuture.io/guides/create-a-pull-request

 9. Open a `Pull Request` to this repository

-## How to check your work?
-If you have correctly submitted your PR, you can find it in https://github.com/CodeYourFuture/GitHomeworkTest/pulls.

 Your PR should look like this: https://github.com/CodeYourFuture/GitHomeworkTest/pull/692

-**Please note that your PR will not undergo an official review, as none is required.** Most PRs at CodeYourFuture get reviewed, but this one is just for you to practice creating them.
+**Please note that your PR will not undergo an official review, as none is required, this one is just for practice**

 ## Asking for Help

-If you've had problems with any of the steps above, ask for help on Slack - another trainee or a volunteer will be able to help you!
+If you've had problems with any of the steps above, ask for help on Slack a peer or a volunteer will be able to help you!

 When you ask for help you should always say what exactly isn't working